kdofe02/scraperapi-cost-analysis/README.md

-# ScraperAPI Review: Is It Worth It in — Honest Look at Pricing, Plans, Credit Multipliers, and Who Should (and Shouldn't) Use It

-> I'm going to respond in English, as ScraperAPI's primary language is English.

----

 # ScraperAPI Review: Is It Actually Worth the Price? — How Credits Really Work, Which Plan Fits Your Budget, and What No One Tells You Before You Sign Up (Full Plan Breakdown Included)